Qasim04026/Qasim04026/README.md

 - Building scalable applications with Python backends

 ## What I'm Working On
-- Exploring AI-powered development workflows using Claude CLI and Gemini CLI
+- Leveraging Claude CLI and Gemini CLI for AI-powered development workflows
 - Building modern web applications with Next.js and TypeScript
 - Implementing intelligent automation using agentic AI systems
+- Using terminal-based AI tools to enhance coding productivity and efficiency
 - Creating efficient, user-centric solutions that combine traditional development with AI capabilities
+- Exploring prompt engineering patterns for optimal AI-assisted coding

 ## My Approach
 - Problem-First Mindset: Understanding the problem deeply before coding